ABBA back after 40 years with new album, virtual stage show

 “We took a break in the spring of 1982 and now we’ve decided it’s time to end it,” ABBA said in a statement Thursday.
 “They say it’s foolhardy to wait more than 40 years between albums, so we’ve recorded a follow-up to ‘The Visitors.’”

-The group has been creating the holographic live show, using motion capture and other techniques, with George Lucas’ special-effects company, Industrial Light & Magic.
+The group has been creating the live show with George Lucas’ special-effects company, Industrial Light & Magic.
+They say the virtual versions of themselves are “weird and wonderful,” and go beyond holograms.

-They call it “the strangest and most spectacular concert you could ever dream of.”

-“We’re going to be able to sit back in an audience and watch our digital selves perform our songs,” the group’s statement said.
-“Weird and wonderful!”
+“It was suggested to us that we could go on tour as a hologram.
+And this is now four, five years ago,” Björn Ulvaeus, ABBA’s 76-year-old guitarist, backup singer and co-songwriter said at a news conference Thursday.
+“And we found out very soon that that wasn’t even possible because holograms is an old technology, but I mean, the vision was there of having our digital selves, that even was a possibility.”

+“And also,” said Benny Andersson, 74, who plays keyboards, sings and writes songs with Ulvaeus, “we want to do it before we were dead.”

 The planned show spurred the making of the album, which features the new songs “I Still Have Faith In You” and “Don’t Shut Me Down.”
 It began with sessions in 2018 and was delayed by the coronavirus pandemic.

+“It was so joyful to be together in the studio again, the four of us,” Andersson said.”

-The show will come 50 years after the founding of the group that consisted of two married couples for most of its existence, and whose name is an acronym of the first names of its members, Agnetha Fältskog, 71, Björn Ulvaeus, 76, Benny Andersson, 74, and Anni-Frid Lyngstad, 75.
+The show will come 50 years after the founding of the group that consisted of two married couples for most of its existence, and whose name is an acronym of the first names of its members, Agnetha Fältskog, 71, Anni-Frid Lyngstad, 75, Ulvaeus and Andersson.

 Their music has remained ubiquitous in the decades since their breakup, in part because of the stage musical “Mamma Mia!” and the two films that followed it.